MetricCalc

 Feet to Yards

-Useful for fields, fabric, landscaping, and any measurement where yards read better than feet.
+Useful for fields, fabric, landscaping, and any measurement that is easier to read in yards than feet.

 ft